Longitudinal Clinical Preceptors (LCP)

 A Brief History

-The LCP program begain in 2020-2021 and was initally called the Longitudinal Clinical Mentors program.
+The LCP program began in 2020-2021 and was initially called the Longitudinal Clinical Mentors program.
 JABSOM moved from a organ system-based teaching faculty structure, which was termed Clinical Skills Preceptors, to a longitudinal and holistic model of instruction with a priority placed on the student-preceptor relationship which is instrumental in physician identity formation.
 Faculty from the general disciplines and primary care (Pediatrics, Family Medicine, Internal Medicine) are sought to provide students a broader foundation of clinical skills.
 Some specialists also serve as preceptors in our program.

 Where We Are Today

 We embark on our fifth year in academic year 2024-2025.
 We love to have preceptors take one first year and one second year student each academic year.
 We also welcome preceptors who choose to take one student per year.
-The committment to the student is for both the first and continued second year of medical school.
+The commitment to the student is for both the first and continued second year of medical school.

 All LCPs hold a faculty appointment at JABSOM.